hack-technicolor/hack-technicolor/docs/index.md

 Before you start you need to head over to [the Firmware Repository](Firmware%20Repository/) to find out what *Type* of firmware your gateway is on today and then refer the appropriate section below.

 !!! hint "Can't find your firmware?"
     You can consider any missing or unlisted firmware's as `Type ???`.
-Very old firmwares from the Homeware 10.x era are outside the scope of this wiki.
+Very old firmware's from the Homeware 10.x era are outside the scope of this wiki.
 Despite the existence of old "*unlocking*" guides, you can always upgrade to a newer "*rootable*" firmware, if any, by following the `BOOT-P` flashing guide from the [Recovery](Recovery/#boot-p-recovery-mode-tftp-flashing) section.

 We conventionally define three different *Types*, each requiring different actions to be taken